All Episodes

 How does that work?

-And I just want to say the the entire Coast Guard, our our hearts and our prayers actually go out to all the victims of this absolutely terrible tragedy.
+And I just want to say the entire Coast Guard, our hearts and our prayers actually go out to all the victims of this absolutely terrible tragedy.

-Um so in this particular instance, I think it highlights the the really incredible training our rescue swimmers get.
+So in this particular instance, I think it highlights the really incredible training our rescue swimmers get.

-This is as he might have mentioned, this is his first case out of rescue swimmer school.
+This is, as he might have mentioned, this is his first case at a rescue summer school.

-And the interesting thing about this is uh he wasn't swimming.
+And the interesting thing about this is he wasn't swimming.

 This is urban search and rescue.

-Uh when he got there to Camp Mystic, and you know, these these little girls, these adults have been this is the first first responder they've seen in in eight hours since this terrible event in the middle of the night.
+When he got there to Camp Mystic, and, you know, these little girls, these adults have been, this is the first responder they've seen in eight hours since this terrible event in the middle of the night.

 And so he was there to really sort of triage them and make sure that they were getting to two other landing sites that he set up.

-I think one on an archery field and one on a soccer field, so that the uh other state and federal partners, the Air National Guard, Texas DPS could get these kids out.
+I think one on an archery field and one on a soccer field so that the other state and federal partners, the Air National Guard, Texas EPS, could get these kids out.

-So it's actually not just people think of our rescue swimmers is jumping in the water, and that's that's not always the case.
+So it's actually not just people think of our rescue swimmers as jumping in the water, and that's not always the case.

-We do quite a bit of urban search and rescue, inland search and rescue, and this is this is a really incredible example of that work.
+We do quite a bit of urban search and rescue, inland search and rescue, and this is a really incredible example of that work.

-Uh L Lieutenant Commander Roth, um, are there ongoing operations right now involving the Coast Guard?
+Lieutenant Commander Roth, are there ongoing operations right now involving the Coast Guard?

 Are you hopeful to maybe find more people?

-What is the Coast Guard doing right now in in South Texas?
+What is the Coast Guard doing right now in South Texas?

 Certainly.

-Uh so we we do still have a helicopter there uh if we are requested uh to assist.
+So we do still have a helicopter there if we are requested to assist.

 So I can't speak to the specifics of that.

-I think that's probably uh a better question for the the state of Texas.
+I think that's probably a better question for the state of Texas.

 What I can say is that the conditions that our air crew encountered were incredibly dynamic, incredibly dangerous.

-Like like I said, it takes them seven to eight hours to make what should have been a one-hour flight, and we've seen throughout this this week uh an increased and sustained risk of flash flooding the area.
+Like I said, it takes them seven, eight hours to make what should have been a one-hour flight.

-Uh unfortunately I can't speak to you know what the current risk is now.
+Unfortunately, I can't speak to what the current risk is now.

-Well, uh Luke Tenant Commander, you guys train, of course, for all kinds of different scenarios.
+Well, Lieutenant Commander, you guys train, of course, for all kinds of different scenarios.

 I'm still stunned at the basic fact that apparently in the middle of the night, this river rose 26 feet in 45 minutes.